VEuPathDB/StaticContent/content/common/user_datasets_help.md

 <div class="static-content user-dataset-help">

-  <p><b>My Data Sets</b> are your files or sets of files that are private unless you choose to share them with colleagues.
-Populated with files uploaded from your computer, a URL, or with data imported from a search strategy, your data sets are preserved across sessions, ensuring they are always accessible whenever you log in.</p>

   <details open>
     <summary><h4>My Data Sets workspace</h4></summary>
     <ul>
-      <li>View, manage, share, and utilize your data set in <b>{{project}}</b> My Data Sets workspace. </li>
+      <li>This is your workspace where to upload data sets.
+They are private and you may share them with colleagues.
+          Access this page from <i>My Workspace</i> in the header menu.</li>
+      <li>Your workspace is populated with files uploaded from your computer, a URL, or with data imported from a search strategy.
-      <li>My Data Sets you’ve created contribute to a per-user upload limit of <b>10.00</b> GB. </li>
+          There is a per-user upload limit of <b>10.00</b> GB. </li>
-      <li>Access the My Data Sets page from the My Workspace menu in the {{project}} banner.</li>
-      <li>The My Data Sets page tabulates your files and provides associated information.</li>
+      <li>The <i>All My Data Sets</i> page tabulates your files and provides associated information.</li>
-      <li>Each Data Set has its own record page (linked in the Name column) with more details and options to download.</li>
+      <li>Each Data Set has its own page (linked in the Name column) where to view, manage, share, utilize and download your data set.</li>
     </ul>
     <br>
     <img src="{{'/assets/images/MyDataSets/MyDataSets.png' | absolute_url}}" />